 While power outages are a noticeable inconvenience, the hidden danger lies in power surges.
 These unexpected spikes in electrical current can wreak havoc on your electronic devices, often with consequences that aren’t immediately apparent.

-A power surge can damage electronic devices in two main ways.
-The most dramatic is immediate failure.
-A powerful surge can overload circuits, causing a complete breakdown of the device.
-You might turn on your computer after a storm only to find it unresponsive – a telltale sign of power surge damage.
+Power surges can damage electronics in two major ways.
+The most immediate is total failure.
+A strong surge can overload circuits, leading to a complete device breakdown.
+You might try switching on your computer post-storm and find it unresponsive—a classic sign of surge damage.

 However, the more insidious threat comes from long-term damage.
 Even minor power surges, which might not cause a complete outage, can cause gradual degradation of your electronic devices’ internal components.
 Over time, these repeated power spikes can shorten the lifespan of everything from your fridge to your gaming console.